akamai/EdgeAuth-Token-Python/README.rst

     :target: https://github.com/AstinCHOI/Akamai-AuthToken-Python/blob/master/LICENSE

 Akamai-AuthToken is Akamai Authorization Token in the HTTP Cookie, Query String and Header for a client.
 You can configure it in the Property Manager at https://control.akamai.com.
 It's a behavior which is Auth Token 2.0 Verification.

 Akamai-AuthToken supports Python 2.6–2.7 & 3.3–3.6, and runs great on PyPy.
+(This is Akamai unofficial code)

 .. image:: https://github.com/AstinCHOI/akamai-asset/blob/master/authtoken/authtoken.png?raw=true
     :align: center